Migrating from the RDS to the RDF-Active

 What should I name the research group?

-The first question on the migration form is whether the migration is On behalf of myself or someone else.
-The option you provide here will be used to set up the Research Group in the self-service portal and Research Group path on the file system will be based on the username of the Research Group lead.
+The first question on the migration form is whether the migration is "on behalf of myself or someone else".
+The option you provide here will be used to set up the research group in the self-service portal and the research group path on the file system will be based on the username of the research group's lead.

-If your Research Group is led by multiple individuals and/or you would like a different "file system friendly" path, please get in contact with us before you submit the migration form.
+If your research group is led by multiple individuals and/or you would a more "file system friendly" path, please get in contact with us before you submit the migration form.

-I only have one RDS Project to migrate
+What do I do if I only have one RDS Project to migrate?

-If you only have one RDS Project to migrate to the RDF-Active, then you only need to fill the form in once, attaching a file containing the name of the RDS Project to migrate (this can either be the spreadsheet that we've provided you or simply a text file with the name of the RDS Project).
-When filling in the form, please make sure to request suffient quota to cover the volume of data currently stored on the RDS as well as any additional usage for the next 12 months after moving to the RDF-Active.
+If you only have one RDS Project to migrate to the RDF-Active, then you likely only need to fill the form in once.
+When you submit a migration form, be sure to attach a file containing the name of the RDS Project to be migrated.
+This can either be the spreadsheet provided or simply a plain text file with the name of the RDS Project.
+When filling in the form, please make sure to request sufficient quota to cover the volume of data currently being stored on the RDS as well as any additional usage for the next 12 months after migrating to the RDF-Active.

-When you have multiple RDS Projects to migrate to the RDF-Active, you have essentially three options:
+When you have multiple RDS Projects to migrate to the RDF-Active, there are three core options:

 What do I do now?